echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise04/README.md

-# Complex Ingestion - Real-time Flights
+# NiFi: Complex Ingestion - Real-time Flights

+## Introduction

 In this excercise we will get "real-time" (live data, but through polling) from [AviationStack](https://aviationstack.com/) and store the indidual flights.